D.C. Christian

 Consequence.

-Seventy-two by sixty inch canvases built from saturated fields, metallic rupture, connective traces, sparse gestures, and ambiguity.
+Canvases seventy-two inches wide by sixty inches tall, built from saturated fields, metallic rupture, connective traces, sparse gestures, and ambiguity.
 They hold pressure and interruption without resolving themselves into a single meaning.

 Catalogue · MMXXVI Scroll Studio · San Francisco